lokpoon/LunaSim-Document/_sources/edit_LED_schedule_csv.md

 (content:excel_scheduler)=
 ### Option 2: Create LED schedule manually using `manual_scheduler.xlsx`

 - This method allows the assembly of a fully customized LED schedule.
-The `manual_scheduler.xlsx` file (download here) functions as a template to convert a list of desired illuminances into LED intensity values.
+The `manual_scheduler.xlsx` file (download in {ref}`content:lightbox:download`) functions as a template to convert a list of desired illuminances into LED intensity values.
 Using this template, the user can re-create any novel illuminance schedule as desired.

 #### Steps
 ```{figure} /images/manualexcel.jpg